bytecodealliance/wasmtime/cranelift/docs/isle.md

   then this matcher fails.
 * Term deconstruction: `(term PAT1 PAT2 ...)`, where `term` is a
   defined term (type variant or constructor) and the subpatterns are applied to each argument value in turn.
+Note that `term` cannot be a wildcard; it must be a specific, concrete term.

 The expression (right-hand side) is made up of the following expression operators: